NVIDIA/NVFlare/examples/advanced/sklearn-svm/README.md

 ```commandline
 bash prepare_job_config.sh
 ```
-In this example, we perform experiment with 3 clients under uniform data split.
+In this example, we chose RBF kernel and perform experiment with 3 clients under uniform data split.

 Below is a sample config for site-1, saved to `/job_configs/sklearn_svm_3_uniform/app_site-1/config/config_fed_client.json`:
 ```json